gychant/AMR-CSLogic/INSTALLATION.md

 ## Create config file
 Note that we use YAML config file to set app specific parameters.
 To get started, create your own local config file using config_template.yaml file and customize values of difference fields if needed and save with name config.yaml.
-Specifically, if you would like to use an existing Stanford CoreNLP parsing server, please set STANFORD_CORENLP_PATH to null and fill in the host name and port number, otherwise fill in the path to the Stanford CoreNLP package.

 ## Download third_party